larslenssen/categoricalclustering/README.md

 # Clustering for Categorical Data with Relative Entropy Dissimilarity in Python

 This package provides best practices for clustering of categorical data sets.
-It implements catRED: Clustering for Categorical Data with Relative Entropy Dissimilarity.
+It implements CatRED: Clustering for Categorical Data with Relative Entropy Dissimilarity.

-For further details on the implemented algorithm catRED and the evaluation measures MREC and ARES, see:
+For further details on the implemented algorithm CatRED and the evaluation measures MREC and ARES, see:

 > Lars Lenssen, Philip Stahmann, Christian Janiesch, Erich Schubert
 > **Archetype Discovery from Taxonomies:**